The beginning of April signals the final push for most Americans filing their taxes.

 Within 24 hours, he'd found multiple mistakes.
 Once those were corrected, the software reflected a similar amount owed as he'd calculated independently.

-I realized Turbo Tax may seem easy to use, but there's still plenty of room for user error.
+I realized Turbo Tax might seem easy to use, but there's still plenty of room for user error.

 In addition to feeling confident that a tax professional was preparing my return, it also felt great to have someone I could count on for questions.

-Some of those questions lead to me calculating my business travel expenses (specifically lodging and meals) in a different manner than 2012.
+Some of those questions led to me calculating my business travel expenses (specifically lodging and meals) differently than in 2012.

 This change alone will save me over $500, which is more than enough to make up for the cost of hiring professional help.